 Coach Esmay joins the 100-win club at ASU

-Thirty-eight Sun Devils have been taken in the MLB Draft in coach Esmay's four seasons at ASU, which is the most of any Div.
-I school in that time span and five more than the next closest team, Florida.
-Coach Esmay produced an NCAA-best 10 selections in the 2012 MLB First-Year Player Draft, including five in the first five rounds for the first time in program history since 1984.
+ASU led the Pac-12 in First Team All-Conference selections with 24 between 2010-14, and 10 Sun Devils earned All-America honors in his five season and six were named Freshman All-America honors.
+A nation-best 41 Sun Devils were taken in the MLB Draft in Esmay’s five seasons at ASU, five more than the next closest team in Div.
+1, Florida.
+Esmay produced an NCAA-best 10 selections in the 2012 MLB First-Year Player Draft, including five in the first five rounds for the first time in program history since 1984.

-He has twice orchestrated six three-game series sweeps in a single season in his four-year tenure after the feat had only been accomplished 10 times in the 30 years prior to his arrival.
-The Sun Devils also recorded four straight Pac-12 home series sweeps in 2012 for the first time since 1988 and only the third time in program history.
+In 2012, the Devils tied for fourth in the Pac-12, but were ineligible for the postseason due to NCAA sanctions.
+The Devils led the conference with nine All-Pac-12 honorees, and recorded four straight Pac-12 home series sweeps in 2012 for the first time since 1988 and only the third time in program history.

 Esmay turned in one of the most memorable debut seasons at a school in history in 2010.
 After being named interim head coach on December 3, 2009, Esmay made his debut as Arizona State’s head baseball coach on February 19, 2010, an 8-0 win over Northern Illinois.
 That started a winning streak that would last 24 games, breaking the school record set in 1961 for most consecutive victories to open a season.
 Esmay and the Devils finished the regular season with a 52-10 record, including a 20-7 mark in Pac-10 play.
 Arizona State won another Pac-10 title and was the #1 overall seed in the NCAA Tournament.
 The Sun Devils would win all five postseason games played at Packard Stadium, including two thrilling Super Regional wins over Arkansas to send Arizona State to the College World Series for the second straight year.
 For his efforts, Esmay was named the Pac-10 Coach of the Year.
 Zack MacPhee was named Pac-10 Player of the Year and Seth Blair was named Pac-10 Pitcher of the Year, while MacPhee was also a unanimous First Team All-American.